 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-Use an effective form of birth control during therapy and for at least 45 days after the last dose.
+Female patients should use effective birth control during treatment with this medicine and for at least 45 days after the last dose.
 Male patients who have female partners should use effective birth control during treatment with this medicine and for at least 90 days after the last dose.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

-This medicine may cause swelling of the lungs (pneumonitis).
-Pneumonitis is a life-threatening condition and requires immediate medical attention.
+This medicine may cause swelling of the lungs (pneumonitis), which can be life-threatening and requires immediate medical attention.
 Check with your doctor right away if you have a cough with or without mucous, troubled breathing, or a fever.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.